Isol8-Language/Isol8-Docs/Isol8Documentation.md

     ret <ReturnVariable>;
 }
 ```
 The program must contain one method/function which is called ``Initial()``, this is the entry point.
+Failure to include this entry point will result in a fatal compiler error.
 ___
 ### External Libraries
-Generic syntax for importing external libraries:
+Syntax for importing external libraries:
 ```
-depend "<path to library>"
+depend "<relative/absolute path to library>"
 ```
 These should be placed at the very beginning of the file.
 ___